NASB 2020

 [For whoever is ashamed of Me and My words in this adulterous and sinful generation, the Son of Man will also be ashamed of him when He comes in the glory of His Father with the holy angels.”]

 Here is Acts 15 (the Jerusalem Council) which shows how cautious the NASB 2020 is with the use of gender accurate nouns.
-(Compare to ESV NIV NLT – all bold is for emphasis)
+(All bold is for emphasis.)

 1 Some men came down from Judea and began teaching the brothers, “Unless you are circumcised according to the custom of Moses, you cannot be saved.”